Downtown Akron's $30 million Law Building project poised to begin

 "We looked at the neighborhood and what Akron needed," Ryback said.
 The study concluded a market existed in downtown Akron "for the proposed residential units to be developed as smart and quality apartments."

-The 1911 building will be stuffed with amenities, according to plans for its renovation.
+The 1911 building at 159 S. Main St. will be stuffed with amenities, according to plans for its renovation.
 They include a health club, roof garden, demonstration kitchen and Amazon drop-off.

 "It is a one of many interesting structures in downtown Akron," Ryback said.
 "It has a lot of potential and we wanted to restore it to its [full] glory."